 In fact, the most innovative sound that I have seen utilized by someone in a cube is by a co-worker.
 He bought a small aquarium with 2 fish and a pump.
 He finds the hum and gurgling from the pump to be a soothing effect on his psyche throughout the day.
 Even watching the fish swimming in the tank adds a visual effect that adds a positive, pleasing facet to his cube life.

 Keeping my “work home” in order is a priority of mine.
-With the proper environment, what some might consider a “jail cell”, could become cubicle bliss.
+With the proper environment, what some might consider a “jail cell”, could become workspace bliss.

 If you have any other practical suggestions for an inspiring workspace, cubicle design, or tips to realize cubicle bliss please leave a comment.

-Also, if you'd like more ideas for fun cubicle accessories and organizational ideas please click here to visit my sister site at Cubicle Bliss!
+Also, if you’d like more ideas for fun cubicle accessories and organizational ideas please click here to visit my sister site at Workspace Bliss!